Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

       - This documentation helps make you aware of any known issues in the data
 2. Do not hesitate to reach out for help
     - Typically the site will include contact information for questions.
 Never hesitate to reach out to that contact if there is something you do not understand in the data.
 3. If extracting data across states (e.g., Missouri Department of Elementary and Secondary Education and Oklahoma State Department of Education), be aware that the information may not be easily comparable.
 While you may find that some states use similar standards, it is common for states to collect and store data in different ways (e.g., different state assessments, different ways of reporting enrollment).
 Depending on your data needs, it may be better to use a data source that aggregates information across states.
 Examples of such data sources include the Department of Education's Common Core of Data ^[https://nces.ed.gov/ccd/] or EDFacts ^[https://www2.ed.gov/about/inits/ed/edfacts/index.html].
-Or if you are needing to use multiple data sources, other tools, such as the Urban Institute's Education Data Portal ^[https://educationdata.urban.org/documentation/], have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.
+Or if you are needing to use multiple data sources, other tools, such as the Urban Institute’s Education Data Portal ^[https://educationdata.urban.org/documentation/], have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.